karuneshpalekar/DietCompanion/README.md

 ## Articles
-Articles about these following topics will be published soon:
+Articles about these following topics will be published in the upcoming time (Demand for the same might promote the urgency of the article) :

 * Making A Custom Recommendation System using Tensorflow Lite and connecting it to Android Project
 * Connecting Android Application to Azure Platform for Authentication via Azure Active Directory B2C.